Charitable Orgazniation Spotlight: Rise | #RiseUp

 Rise CEO and Founder – Amanda Nguyen

-Rise is led by Amanda Nguyen, a survivor who founded Rise November 2014.
+Rise is led by Amanda Nguyen, a survivor who founded Rise in November 2014.
 Amanda had her own experience with injustice as a rape survivor during her time at Harvard University.
 During the time she was seeking legal action following her rape, she discovered that under Massachusetts law, her rape kit could be destroyed after just six months.
-This fueled her desire to desperately needed change in the criminal justice system.
+This fueled her desire for desperately needed change in the criminal justice system.
 She became determined to pen her own civil rights into existence in addition to providing civil rights to over 25 million rape survivors in the United States.

 To date, Rise has drafted and passed 29 laws that codify 80 million sexual violence survivors' civil rights.
 Most significantly, Rise drafted and helped pass groundbreaking federal legislation that created the Sexual Assault Survivors’ Bill of Rights.
 Rise's historic legislation was passed, in just 7 months, unanimously through the U.S. House and Senate and was signed into law by President Obama in October 2016.
 This bill was one of only 0.016% substantive bills – one of 21 – in modern U.S. history, since 1980, to have unanimously passed into law.
 Now spreading the movement to Statehouses across the nation.